 Penalty: $2 000.

-95. Order of court required before entry for repossession
+95. Court order needed before entry for repossession

 (1) Subject to subsection (2), a mortgagee shall not enter or authorise a person on his behalf to enter, and a person so authorised shall not enter, upon premises for the purpose of taking possession of goods subject to a mortgage otherwise than in accordance with an order of a court.